vincentbockaert/me.vincentbockaert.xyz/content/projects/openssh-ca-signed-host-keys.md

 TLDR: when you connect to a ssh server for the first time you are presented with a identifier of the server's public key.
 You are prompted to verify that this key is the expected one and *really* comes from the server you are trying to connect to.
-In TOFU, you simply accept this public to store it locally, on the assumption that it's your first encounter.
+With TOFU, you simply accept this public key which is then stored locally for any future connections.

 This looks like the below:

 ![image showing the tofu prompt](/img/projects/openssh-ca-signed-host-key/tofu-ssh.webp)

-While it's unlikely that your connection is hijacked and you are served a fake server, unlikely does not mean impossible, thus a fix was needed :P, enter OpenSSH CA Signed Host Keys.
+While it's unlikely that a connection gets hijacked and a fake server is being served, unlikely does not mean impossible, thus a fix is needed :P, ***enter OpenSSH CA Signed Host Keys***.

-A longer explanation can be found [here](https://chat.openai.com/share/5bfcbcf3-8fa2-4dba-af82-09f70e81c818) by our AI overlords.
+A longer explanation, *written by the AI Overlords*, can be found [here](https://chat.openai.com/share/5bfcbcf3-8fa2-4dba-af82-09f70e81c818).

 ## OpenSSH CA Signed Host Keys

-In SSH, there are the standard flows of passwords and public/private keypairs for authentication, what less people know is that you can also use a Certificate Authority mechanism to build on top of the public/private keypair flow.
+In SSH, there are the standard flows of passwords and public/private keypairs for authentication.
+What less people know, is that you can also use the Certificate Authority mechanism to build on top of the public/private keypair flow.

 This CA mechanism would solve our TOFO problem, since instead of blindly trusting the first server we connect to, we can rely on the CA as a *trusted third party*, just like the public web works with HTTPS.
-Additionally this *trusted third party* would actually be ourselves if we own and manage the CA private key ourselves.
+Additionally this *trusted third party* would actually be ourselves if we own and manage the CA private key.

 So how does it work in practical terms?